-We identified the following key trends that we believe will continue to influence our markets and the demand for our solutions:
+We have identified the following key trends that we believe will continue to influence our markets and the demand for our solutions:

 Applications are migrating to the cloud.
-Organizations therefore require broader protection that encompasses the enterprise itself, as well as its cloud-based applications.
+Organizations therefore require broader protection that encompasses both the enterprise and cloud-based applications.
 They also prefer to purchase security services as a subscription, to match the subscription-based consumption of hosting services.

-Datacenter architecture is changing, to include various models such as a physical datacenter, a virtual datacenter, a software defined datacenter, and private of hybrid cloud.
-Many organizations use a mixed infrastructure that includes a combination of one or more of the above, as well as the public cloud.
+Datacenter architecture is changing, to include various models such as a physical datacenter, a virtual datacenter, a software defined datacenter, and private or public cloud.
+Many organizations use a mixed infrastructure that includes a combination of one or more of the above.
 This mixed environment that often involved multiple vendors and creates challenges in IT staffing and operational costs, which increase the needs for hybrid cloud services, managed services and modern automated data center technologies.